nimrossum/research-project/docs/main.typ

 == Summary of Key Contributions
 // Recap: definition of Compression Distance (CD) metric
 // Recap: implementation in Git Truck API and empirical evaluation
-// Recap: CD’s advantages over LoCC demonstrated via RQ1-RQ3
+// Recap: CD's advantages over LoCC demonstrated via RQ1-RQ3

-This paper has layed out a method for using compression as a metric for information distance, defined as
+This paper has presented out a method for using compression as a metric for information distance, defined as

 $ "CD"(x,y) = |Z(x)| - |Z(x #sym.union y)| $